 – Our most popular film last season (Spring 2018) was the BAFTA winning and Oscar nominated ‘Lion’

-– Last year (2017) the Cinema Committee walked in total approximately 200km delivering flyers about the cinema, making a fitter committee!
+– In 2017, the Cinema Committee walked in total approximately 200km delivering flyers about the cinema, making a fitter committee!

 – People come to Hindolveston Cinema from villages all around the district